Page 44

-History

-The band has played on national TV, namely Channel 4's Popworld, where they were interviewed by Alex Zane as well as performing live to over half a million viewers.
-They made their appearance on the show because the show's viewers voted their song "The Grey Room" as their favorite at the time.
 They have opened for bands such as Boy Kill Boy, Captain Phoenix, The Standards, & The Red Jumpsuit Apparatus.
 BBC said the band might become "tomorrow's superstars".

+Early years

+The band has appeared on national TV, namely Channel 4's Popworld in 2006, where they were interviewed by Alex Zane as well as performed live to over half a million viewers.
+They made their appearance on the show because the show's viewers voted their song "The Grey Room" as their favorite at the time.

 In 2006, they came in 2nd out of 1,000 bands in the national Emergenza live band competition.
 In 2007, the band was crowned the best unsigned band in the Midlands.
 The band won the title of Carling Supports Champions for Birmingham again in October 2007.
 In 2006, they were crowned Champions of the Midlands Emergenza Live Band competition and went on to finish second in the Emergenza UK National Final.
 The competition, which was judged by Sony, Universal, Interscope, and NME, took place in London.

 Many fans discovered Page 44 after downloading the song "We Know The Way", (improperly credited to +44 on P2P networks such as Kazaa and Limewire.)

 When asked about what genre Page 44 falls into, Adam Stanford has said the band's music spans over many genres, from alternative rock to indie, and has described their overall sound as "energetic rock".
-Page 44 falls into many other subgenres, such as Powerpop.
+Page 44 falls into many other subgenres, such as power pop.